dela3499/dela3499.github.io/notes/create-boundaries-and-interfaces-between-ideas.md

 Boundaries make things tractable.
 They limit how much you have to keep in mind while you work on an idea.
-They help you [Break problems down into easier problems](break-problems-down-into-easier-problems){:target="_blank"}.
+They help you [Break problems down into easier problems](break-problems-down-into-easier-problems).
 Interfaces make things usable.
 They provide an quick description of the content of an idea and a way to refer to it, and therefore build on it.
-This is why you should [Write small, self-contained notes](write-small-self-contained-notes){:target="_blank"} and link them together.
+This is why you should [Write small, self-contained notes](write-small-self-contained-notes) and link them together.

 The clearest and perhaps most important boundary is the page boundary, but every spacebar, comma, period, paragraph/block break, or outline indent also creates an important boundary.